Affair of the Cards: Politicisation of the Corps of Officers

 The revelation of the secret cards system caused lasting turmoil within the French Army.
-The officers—with the notable exception of the many "clients" that General André promoted during the four years of his ministry—were permanently shocked by these partisan, even scandalous promotions, and a significant mistrust of informers39.
+The officers—with the notable exception of the many "clients" that General André promoted during the four years of his ministry—were permanently shocked by these partisan, even scandalous promotions, and a significant mistrust of informers.
 The military command became largely hostile to the radicals, responsible for the file system, confirming the poor performance of the latter in terms of rallying the Army.
 However, in the French Army at the beginning of the 20th century, most officers accepted the regime or put up with it, a marked development compared to the 1870s and 1880.